kcaisley/frida/docs/adc_simulation_plan.md

 - `MeasAdcInt` HDF5 round trips.
 - Shared `MeasAdc` analysis compatibility.

-Run `--check` once for each DUT view and inspect the generated netlist, Spectre report, raw data, HDF5 hierarchy, decoded ADC result, and three rail currents.
+Run `--check` for both stimulus classes and DUT views and inspect the generated netlist, Spectre report, raw data, HDF5 hierarchy, decoded ADC result, and three rail currents.
+Start production campaigns only after these checks pass.
-Do not launch the four full noise campaigns during implementation; they remain explicitly user-invoked because complete PEX runs may require many hours or days.
+Generated campaigns require hours; complete PEX campaigns can require days, so their timestamped outputs may remain in progress after the implementation itself is complete.